o-date/blank-research-compendium/README.md

 There are two ways to use Binder with a GitHub-hosted research compendium:

 1. Use Binder to write text and develop and run code in RStudio in your browser, and commit and push back to the repo to save your changes.
 This adds a lot of flexibility to working with research compendia because you don't need to install anything locally.
-If you do this, you should start by running `rrtools::use_compendium("pkgname")` and follow the rest ofthe [rrtools](https://github.com/benmarwick/rrtools) setup steps.
+If you do this, you should start by running `rrtools::use_readme_rmd()` and follow the rest ofthe [rrtools](https://github.com/benmarwick/rrtools) setup steps.
+As you go through these steps, you should choose 'Yes' to overwrite the README file and `analysis/` directory in this repo.
+You'll need to change the name of the RStudio project and compendium name in a few places.
 However, the Binder developers discourage using passwords in Binder because they do no guarantee the security of data moving through their service.

 2. After development of research compendium is complete, and the paper is published, add a 'launch binder' button and the config files to the compendium repository on GitHub to enable others to explore the text and run the code in their browser.
 This is using Binder more like a display cabinet for the code, and you are not a risk of having your passwords exposed.